Monochorionic Monoamniotic (MoNo) Twins – Meaning, Risk, Diagnosis, and Treatment

 Dr. Sabiha Anjum (Gynecologist/Obstetrician)

 When a mom-to-be finds out that she is pregnant with twins, it can be more worrisome than a single pregnancy.
 If diagnosed with MoMo twins, the pregnancy can even be a risky one.
-But, with simple facts and knowledge about the various risks involved in such a pregnancy can ensure that the mother-to-be understands what is happening, and is better able to discuss with her doctor the risks and complications that could occur.
+Monoamniotic-monochorionic twins, also known as mono-mono twins or momo twins, share an amniotic sac and placenta.
+Although this type of twinning is rare, it can bring some health risks during pregnancy.
+With simple facts and knowledge about the mono-mono twins meaning, various risks involved in such a pregnancy, the mother-to-be can understand what is happening and is better able to discuss with her doctor the risks and complications that could occur.

 What Are MoMo Twins?

-MoMo twins mean Monochorionic (single covering sac) Monoamniotic (single amniotic sac or bag of water).
-It means that both the babies are in the same amniotic sac and have only a single covering or chorion.
-These twins are often called “mono mono identical twins”, and just about 1% of all twins are MoMo twins.
+MoMo twins mean Monochorionic (single covering sac) and Monoamniotic (single amniotic sac or bag of water).
+It means that both babies are in the same amniotic sac and have only one covering or chorion.
+These twins are often called mono mono identical twins, and just about 1% of all twins are MoMo twins.
 A pregnancy with MoMo twins is a high-risk pregnancy.
+Surprisingly, the rate of monoamniotic twin pregnancies is only 1%, and even fewer for monoamniotic-monochorionic pregnancies (1).

 Why Do They Form?